flanzana/zanawebsite-react/README.md

 # Žana Flander website

 ## Introduction
 I have created my website from scratch by using React.
-Website is not finished yet.
+Website is not finished yet, because I am always adding new features or editing a style of the page.

 ## How I built the project
 - I built the project from scratch with [`create-react-app`](https://github.com/facebook/create-react-app).